Exponential utility maximization in small/large financial markets: Introduction

-In section 2 below we give closed form solutions for optimal portfolios when the utility function $U$ is exponential.
-In section 3, we consider large financial markets based on NMVM models and show that the optimal utility in small markets converge to the overall best utility in the large financial market.
-In section 4, we provide a simple numerical procedure for the solution of optimal portfolios that works for a broad class of utility functions.
+The paper is organized as follows.
+In section 2 below we present closed form solution for optimal portfolio when the utility function $U$ is exponential.
+In section 3, we show that the optimal expected utilities in small financial markets converge to an overall best expected utility in a large financial market.
+In section 4 we present examples as applications of our results.